 Welcome to the website of the Monterey County Fire Training Officers Association.
 Our goal with this website is two fold.
 First, our desire is to assist members of the fire service, and fire service candidates, in receiving up-to-date training that meets their individual training needs.
 Individual training and continuing education in the fire service is a vital component to a successful fire service career.
 Secondly, we wish to assist fire service agencies in meeting their overall training objectives.
 We hope to accomplish this by linking fire service agencies with the resources, materials, and opportunities they need to have a successful training division with measurable results.
 Fire service training is continually evolving.
 A variety of improved delivery methods through new technology has opened many doors and provides new opportunities that were not possible in the past.
 Our desire is that this website will capture these new technologies and make them available to all members of the fire service.

 The Monterey County Fire Training Officers Association (MCFTOA) has supported and provided fire service training in Monterey County for over forty years.
 As a standing committee of the Monterey County Fire Chiefs Association, the MCFTOA has hosted numerous classes over the years on many fire service related topics.
-Recent classes include practical Auto Extrication Techniques, Peer Fitness Trainer Certification, The Charleston Report, PC 832 Reserve Officer Training, S-440 Planning Section Chief, Elevator Rescue, The Cutting Edge Command Officer, in addition to annual live-fire wildland firefighting training exercises at Fort Hunter Liggett.
+Recent classes include S-234 Ignition Operations, practical Auto Extrication Techniques, Peer Fitness Trainer Certification, The Charleston Report, PC 832 Reserve Officer Training, S-440 Planning Section Chief, Elevator Rescue, The Cutting Edge Command Officer, in addition to annual live-fire wildland firefighting training exercises at Fort Hunter Liggett.
 In supporting individual personnel training, we recently provided scholarship opportunities for Monterey County fire service personnel by covering 50 % of the registration fee for selected classes, and extended full class reimbursements for up to (5) individuals from each Monterey County fire agency for flood and swiftwater awareness training in preparation for the 2015-2016 El Nino event.